kingdonb/rit-csh-slides/lightning.md

 # What else is new in Flux 2.0?

 * SLSA Build Level 3
-* AWS, GCP, Azure Workload Identity for OCI Repos
+* {::wait/}AWS, GCP, Azure Workload Identity for OCI Repos
-* Horizontal scaling and shards for v.large Flux
+* {::wait/}Horizontal scaling and shards for v.large Flux

 # Ecosystem

 * Weave GitOps - OSS UI (+Enterprise "WGE")
-* VSCode (I work on this!) - GitOps Tools
+* {::wait/}VSCode (I work on this!) - GitOps Tools
-* You might already use Flux... it's in AKS/Arc, GitLab, EKS-A
+* {::wait/}You might already use Flux... it's in AKS/Arc, GitLab, EKS-A

 # Community